 FCC Current Probe Calibration Method

-Current probe calibration requires a standard calibration fixture.
-The current probe couples high frequency current to the center conductor of the fixture, the left side of the conductor is terminated with a 50-ohm load (note the power), and the right side is connected to a spectrometer to read the standard signal injected into the 50-ohm cable by the current probe.
+Both of the above questions use the test configuration shown below, the current probe calibration needs to be matched with a standard calibration fixture, the current probe will be coupled to the center conductor of the fixture of high-frequency current, the left side of the conductor end of the 50-ohm load (pay attention to the power), the right side of the access to the spectrometer to read the current probe injected into the 50-ohm cable on the standard signal.

 Figure 2: Current Probe BCI Injection Calibration Methods